Do you have a morning routine?

-On Sundays, I like to reflect on the week.
-If one activity seemed to be chosen more than others, I reflect on why that might be.
+On Sundays, I reflect on the week.
+If an activity seemed to be chosen more than others, I reflect on why that might be.
 This helps me see patterns in how my mind works and better understand myself.

 I highly recommend trying this activity.
 You can download a template I created below for free to help aid you in your self care journey!

-Try it and come back to comment if this gives you any value!
+Try it and leave a comment if this gives you any value!
 Happy, healthy week to you, my friends!